athuras/talks/how_systems_fail/slides.markdown

-### Problems
+### Constraints

-1. Volatile Storage is Expensive
+1. Volatile Storage is fast, but expensive
-2. Persistent Storage is Slow, or a write-only-store
+2. Persistent Storage is Slow, or fast-but-read-only
 3. Distributed Queues are Flaky
-4. Online Topologies are very difficult to tune
+4. Streaming Technologies are immature, dangerous
 5. "Performance Isolation"